SteveJustin1963/tec-FEMBOT/README.md

 -

 ### mint code
-- simulates a basic communication link between a fembot and a ChatGPT
+- fembot-monitor in mint code links to local LLM
-- We define variables for sensor reading, AI response, and action to take.
+- process variables from sensor readings,  then LLM responds and issues action commands to servos etc
 - The `S` function simulates reading sensor data.
 In this example, it generates a random number between 0 and 99.
-- The `A` function simulates sending data to the AI and getting a response.
-In a real implementation, this would make an API call to the ChatGPT system.
-Here, it simply checks if the sensor reading is above 50.
+- The `A` function simulates sending data to the LLM and getting a response In a real time it simply checks if the sensor reading is above 50.
 - The `I` function interprets the AI response and decides on an action.
 In this simple example, it sets the action to 1 if the response is 1, and 0 otherwise.
 - The `P` function performs the action, which in this case just prints "Moving forward" or "Stopping".
 - The `M` function is the main loop that ties everything together.
 It continuously reads the sensor, gets an AI response, interprets it, and performs the action.

 ### To use
-1. Load it into your MINT interpreter.
-2. The code will automatically start running the main loop `M`.
+-   MINT interpreter  main loop `M`.
-3. You'll see continuous output of sensor readings, AI responses, and actions.
+- You'll see continuous output of sensor readings, AI responses, and actions.

-In a real-world implementation, you would need to:
 - Replace the `S` function with actual sensor reading code.
-- Modify the `A` function to make real API calls to your ChatGPT system.
+- Modify the `A` function to make local LLM calls.
 - Expand the `I` and `P` functions to handle more complex responses and actions.
 - Add error handling and potentially more sophisticated control flow.

-This code provides a basic framework that you can build upon to create more complex interactions between your fembot and a ChatGPT-like AI system.